History of the Think Tanks on Poverty

 The residents decided to form an organization that would respond to poverty in the community not through charity, but through community organizing.
 Together, we could work to make structural and policy changes that could impact the whole community, not just help people one at a time.
 The Newark Think Tank on Poverty was formed.

 Since then, a 501c3 was formed called the Vincentian Ohio Action Network (VOAN) specifically focused on supporting this systemic change work.
 The Think Tanks on Poverty have also expanded from Newark to local Think Tanks on Poverty now in Perry County, Zanesville, Lancaster.
 The Think Tanks on Poverty have been featured in dozens of local and national news stories.
 We've led the charge to help pass various local and statewide policies.
-We'd worked with community leaders, government leaders, and faith-based communities, holding numerous community meetings and events.
+We've worked with community leaders, government leaders, and faith-based communities, holding numerous community meetings and events.

 VOAN and the Think Tanks on Poverty work on community education, leadership development, coalition building, storytelling, strategy, and developing the power needed in the community to make the changes we seek -- one step at a time.
 We have obtained seats at the table and worked on a range of issues across Central Ohio, including addiction and recovery, housing and homelessness, criminal justice and reentry, broadband internet, and youth prevention.